 The Denmark Arts Center hosts artists from around the country and world for residencies in beautiful Denmark, Maine.
-Through community support and donations, the DAC provides housing, studio space, and presentation for artists during a one to two week-long residency.
-Artists-in-residence often provide arts education programs through DAC workshops, summer camps and collaborations with our local school district (MSAD 72).
+Through community support and donations, the DAC provides studio space, and presentation for artists during a one week-long residency.
+Artists-in-residence often provide arts education programs through DAC workshops, summer camps.
 By hosting visiting artists-in-residence, the Denmark Arts Center aims to develop creative skills in our local community.

 Hio Ridge Dance

 Hio Ridge Dance is the platform for the creative work of dancers Cookie Harrist and Delaney McDonough.
 Based in Denmark, Maine, the dancers build original performance works with visiting collaborators and community members of all ages.
 Their work experiments in post-modern, anti-modern and queer practices in order to uncover improvised or set moments with heat.
 Through trial-and-error in the studio and performance, Cookie and Delaney arrange these moments into the arc of a dance.
 Their work has been presented at 3S Artspace (NH), AUNTS (NY), SALTA (CA), MAX10 (CA), Franco-American Heritage Center (ME), Colby College (ME), Marlboro College (VT), Waterman’s Community Center (ME), Vinalhaven School (ME), Gowanus Guest Room (NY), Eastport Arts Center (ME), and many more. www.hioridgedance.com